Things aren’t perfect.

 Other people might wait, listen to others, question the impulse to take a secretary to California or move because of the neighbor boy.
 Not Don, not Betty.
 Not ever.

 The renovation.
 These two love to make things over, don’t they?
-Redecorate the living room.
+Redecorate the living room with the best accessories and Glow Decorations around.
 Tear out the kitchen in the new house.
 Ransack the old firm and build a new one.
 Say No to Tobacco (in The New York Times).
 Move on up, make it over, make it more about me.
 And when it can’t be about them anymore, then what?

 The move.
 Of course.
 “You’ll move again.”
 Yes: both Betty and Don will.
 Each of them will move again, over and over, to other places, to what they will always be sure are new and better lives, with new and better people.
-The new drill is the same as the old: Deliver the walking papers to those who knew them best, and get to work on forgetting.
+The new companion maids cleaning service is the same as the old: Deliver the walking papers to those who knew them best, and get to work on forgetting.
 It will shock you how much this never happened.

 Out with the old.
 Never mind how well the old friends and allies (Carla?
 Who is that?) served both Betty and Don, or how long they traveled alongside the couple formerly known as the Drapers.
 Never mind how long those friendships lasted, or what they shared: confidences, baby clothes, grown-up party dresses, last-minute babysitting those friends never minded.
 When either Don or Betty moves on, most of the old friends become part of the past.
 Into the box they go!